onkwon/yaos/README.md

 ### 2. Get a Toolchain

 Get one from [here](https://launchpad.net/gcc-arm-embedded) if you don't have one installed yet.
-Or you can compile it from source code putting more effort, which is not recommended but still worth to try.
+Or you can compile it from source code putting more effort, which is not recommended but still worth trying.

 ### 3. Build

 #### STM32

 	make clean
-	make stm32
+	make stm32f1 *(or stm32f4)*
 	make
 	make burn

-> Tested on STM32F103
+> Tested on STM32F103 and STM32F407

 #### Raspberry Pi(2)

 	make clean
-	make rpi
+	make rpi *(or rpi2)*
 	make

-or

-	make clean
-	make rpi2
-	make

 That's it.
-Copy `yaos.bin` file into SD card as name of `kernel.img`, where `bootcode.bin` and `start.elf` files reside in.
+Copy `yaos.bin` file into SD card as name of `kernel.img`, where `bootcode.bin` and `start.elf` files exist.
 Insert SD card in your RPI, turn it on, and enjoy!

 > You can get the GPU firmware and bootloaders [here](https://github.com/raspberrypi/firmware).